Archive Features in Exchange Online Archiving

 Administrators can use the Exchange admin center (EAC) or remote Windows PowerShell to enable the archive feature for specific users.
-For more information, see Client Features in Exchange Online Archiving.
+For more information, see Enable or disable archive mailboxes in Exchange Online.

 Users can drag and drop messages from .pst files into the archive, for easy online access.
 Users can also move email items from the primary mailbox to the archive mailbox automatically, using Archive Polices, to reduce the size and improve the performance of the primary mailbox.
 While this behavior is different than Exchange Hosted Archive, which will create a secondary copy of each message in the archive, retention requirements can be achieved in either scenario.
-For details on additional methods to move messages into the archive, see In-Place Archiving.
+For details on additional methods to move messages into the archive, see Archive mailboxes in Exchange Online.